 The toxin cannot be destroyed by cooking or freezing.

 Paralytic shellfish poisoning can occur from June to October, especially on the Pacific and New England coasts, when mussels, clams, oysters, and scallops are contaminated by the poisonous dinoflagellate responsible for red tide.
 This dinoflagellate produces the neurotoxin saxitoxin, which is resistant to cooking.
 Circumoral paresthesias occur 5 to 30 minutes after eating.
 Nausea, vomiting, and abdominal cramps then develop, followed by muscle weakness.
+Treatment is supportive.
 Untreated respiratory paralysis may be fatal; for survivors, recovery is usually complete.